arecker/cookbook/recipes/sfincione.md

    Heat for 6-7 minutes until the onions turn translucent.
 2. Add pepper, tomato paste, anchovies, oregano, and red pepper flakes.
 Stir and continue to heat until the anchovies disappear.
-3. Add marinara sauce, using the water to rinse out the jar and combine.
+3. Add blended tomatoes, using the water to rinse out the jar and combine.
 Simmer sauce for 20 minutes and add salt and pepper to taste.
 4. Turn the heat off and let cool, then pour into a blender.
 Blend